chrislemke/ChatFred/README.md

 ## Configure the workflow (optional) 🦾
 You can tweak the workflow to your liking.
 The following parameters are available.
 Simply adjust them in the [workflow's configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
 - **ChatGPT history length**: ChatGPT can target previous parts of the conversation to provide a better result.
 This value determines how many previous steps of the conversation the model can see.
 Default: `3`.
+- **ChatGPT aliases**: If you use a certain prompt over and over again you can create an alias for it.
+This will save you from typing the same prompt over and over again.
+It is similar to the aliases in the command line.
+Format `alias=prompt;`
 - **ChatGPT jailbreak prompt**: Add your ChatGPT jailbreak prompt which will be automatically included to your request.
 You can use it by hitting <kbd>⌘</kbd> <kbd>⏎</kbd>.
 Default: `None`.
 - **InstructGPT model**: Following models are available: `Ada`, `Babbage`, `Curie`, `Davinci`.
 This has no impact on the use of ChatGPT.
 Default: `Davinci`.
 - **Temperature**: The temperature determines how greedy the generative model is (between `0` and `2`).
 If the temperature is high, the model can output words other than the highest probability with a fairly high probability.
 The generated text will be more diverse, but there is a higher probability of grammar errors and the generation of nonsense .
 Default: `0`.